sofiabarragan/website/content/project/css_560/index.md

 ---
 title: "Intersectional Statistical Methods and Intimate Partner Violence: Characterizing IPV reporting delays in Los Angeles, CA (2010-2023)"

-summary: "My poster presentation on the roles of intersectionally-defined identities on reporting behaviors of intimate partner violence and a novel implementation of MAIHDA methods for survival data."
+summary: "A final project poster presentation on the roles of intersectional identities on IPV reporting behaviors and a novel implementation of MAIHDA methods for survival data."

 tags:
 - Data Science